 The 1.4 miles Atlantic Highlands extension opened in April 2009 and extends the Henry Hudson Trail eastward from the Atlantic Highlands marina below the bluffs of Atlantic Highlands, ending at Popamora Point Park at the western end of Highlands.
-This section of the trail has been open under primitive conditions since being destroyed by Sandy in October of 2012.
+This section of the trail had been open under primitive conditions since being destroyed by Superstorm Sandy in October of 2012.

-The extension will be reconstructed and the project will include installation of subsurface drains to convey water across the trail; new surfacing, new concrete boardwalks at various trail sections; and additional storm water protection along the bayside of the trail.
-The reconstruction project is a joint effort between the Monmouth County Park System and the Borough of Atlantic Highlands.
-The new design will create a more sustainable trail that can withstand the flooding and storm events that occur along this trail section.
+The extension was reconstructed and the project included installation of subsurface drains to convey water across the trail; new surfacing, new concrete boardwalks at various trail sections; and additional storm water protection along the bayside of the trail.
+The reconstruction project was a joint effort between the Monmouth County Park System and the Borough of Atlantic Highlands.
+The new design created a more sustainable trail that can withstand the flooding and storm events that occasionally occurs along this trail section.

-It is expected that work will begin in early 2017 and be completed by the fall of that year and will be closed to the public during construction.
+The work began in early 2017 and was completed by the fall of that year.